 Birds: If you delay your garden cleanup until spring, the sturdy seed heads provide essential winter forage for goldfinches and other small songbirds.

-If you want to bring the vibrant colors of a summer sunset and a flurry of wings to your landscape, Butterfly Weed is the undisputed champion.
 This award-winning native perennial is famous for its flat-topped clusters of brilliant, neon-orange flowers that practically glow in the garden.
 Unlike other milkweeds, Butterfly Weed is compact and well-behaved, making it a perfect fit for both formal flower beds and wilder meadow designs.

 One of its best features for the home gardener is its extreme durability.
 Because it develops a deep, sturdy taproot, it is incredibly drought-tolerant once established and thrives in the kind of poor, sandy soil where other plants might struggle.
 It is a true "plant it and forget it" beauty that rewards you with weeks of intense color from mid-to-late summer.